Control-Oriented System Identification: Classical, Learning, and Physics-Informed Approaches: Future Directions

 \subsection{Tradeoffs in Control-Oriented System Identification}

 A central challenge in both classical and learning-based system identification is the tradeoff between control-relevant constraints and model expressivity.
-On one hand, physics-based priors and control-relevant constraints provide useful inductive biases that can reduce sample complexity, yield tractable formulations for learning-based identification, aid identifiability in problems with scarce data, and enable safe and interpretable closed-loop control.
-On the other hand, hard constraints or rigid model parameterizations can introduce model bias that limits the ability to capture complex real-world dynamics and generalize to unseen data, especially when the true system deviates from nominal operating conditions or exhibits non-ideal behavior, potentially undermining the very advantages that make data-driven models attractive in control applications.
+On one hand, physics-based priors and control-relevant constraints provide useful inductive biases that can reduce sample complexity, yield tractable formulations for learning-based identification, aid identifiability in problems with scarce data, and enable safe and interpretable closed-loop control. { {Physics-guided neural network architectures with built-in stability guarantees provide one example of this tradeoff, since the imposed architectural structure can certify properties such as input-to-state stability while restricting the admissible model class \citep{bolderman2024physics}.}} On the other hand, hard constraints or rigid model parameterizations can introduce model bias that limits the ability to capture complex real-world dynamics and generalize to unseen data, especially when the true system deviates from nominal operating conditions or exhibits non-ideal behavior, potentially undermining the very advantages that make data-driven models attractive in control applications.
 This merits a re-examination of classical considerations such as the closely related bias-variance tradeoff and the impact of structure and constraints on generalizability in the context of learning-based and data-driven models \citep{pillonetto2025deep}.
 A key direction for future research is to establish universal approximation theorems for structured model classes that satisfy control-theoretic constraints.
 Such results would formalize the representational capacity of control-relevant models and guide the design of models and architectures that are both expressive and guaranteed to satisfy physics or control properties of interest.